 Cost of software maintenance services consists primarily of technical support personnel and related costs.
-Cost of software maintenance services decreased by \$77,481, or 49%, in 2021 over 2020, due primarily to reduced support activity, especially compared to the unusually high support volumes in first and third quarter 2020.
-As a result, our gross margin for software maintenance services increased to 94% in 2021 compared to 87% in 2020.
+Cost of software maintenance services decreased by \$1,903, or 2%, in 2022 from 2021, due to stable support activity.
+As a result, our gross margin for software maintenance services remained at 94% in 2022 and 2021.